 Energy Factor: How successful has China been in cutting coal consumption and increasing its reliance on gas?

 Mabel Leung: It’s encouraging to see China’s efforts and the environmental benefits of using more natural gas and less coal.
 It was clearly noticeable last winter with improved air quality and this is crucial for future generations.
 However, these efforts are only sustainable if they are done in a well-coordinated manner with the gas supply infrastructure in place to meet the gas demand increase.

 EF: What are you working on at the moment that will have a significant impact on China’s growing LNG market?

-ML: China has recently surpassed Korea to become the second largest LNG importer, but there are still several hoops to jump through for a smooth transition from coal.
-Apart from providing China with a competitive supply of LNG, ExxonMobil will share its insights on market liberalization in other markets.
-This partnership with the government will also help to shape China’s gas policies and plans for market reforms.
+ML: China has recently become the second largest LNG importer, but there are still several hoops to jump through in its efforts to increase the ratio of natural gas in its total energy mix.
+Apart from providing China with a competitive supply of LNG, ExxonMobil is keen to partner with China in this journey by sharing its decades of experience in the LNG value chain, as well as insights and knowledge on gas market liberalization in other markets as China formulates its own policies and market reform plans.

 EF: What drew you to oil and gas as a career and can you talk about how you see the role of women in such a male-dominated industry?

 ML: I focussed on my ability and what I could contribute rather than the demographics of the industry.
 Ultimately, it’s about performance.
 It has been a privilege to be in this business for 30 years and help fuel sustainable development and economic progress worldwide.
 These are exciting and dynamic times and I was instantly drawn in to the challenges we solve.
 Challenges enrich us.
 They build character and I embrace every adventure.